SUN'S SHINE INDIA

 Low workforce efficiency can result from unclear roles, lack of standard procedures, poor workplace organization, and limited employee involvement in improvement activities.
 This reduces productivity and prevents businesses from achieving optimal output from available manpower.

 The MSME Competitive (LEAN) Scheme, launched by the Ministry of Micro, Small & Medium Enterprises, addresses these challenges by providing a structured roadmap for process improvement.
-Through the adoption of Lean tools and systematic implementation strategies, MSMEs can reduce defects, improve machine maintenance practices, streamline inventory systems, and enhance workflow efficiency.
+Through the adoption of lean manufacturing tools and systematic implementation strategies, MSMEs can reduce defects, improve machine maintenance practices, streamline inventory systems, and enhance workflow efficiency.

 5S – A LEAN TOOL FOR WORKPLACE ORGANIZATION